arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 adding and removing content and keeping track of and modifying an insertion point and selection.

-### Math Field
+### Mathfield
-A **MathField** is a user interface widget that captures the keyboard and pointing device events, and present an appropriate user experience.
-It uses the **EditableMathList** to manipulate the in-memory representation of the math expression being edited.
+A **MathField** is a user interface element that captures the keyboard and pointing device events, and presents an appropriate user experience.

+It
+uses the **EditableMathList** to manipulate the in-memory representation of the math expression being edited.